Hořice: Etymology

-The name is probably derived from the personal name Hora, meaning "the village of Hora's people", but it could be also derived from the old Czech diminutive form of hora (i.e. 'mountain').
+The name is probably derived from the surname Hora, meaning "the village of Hora's people", but it could be also derived from the word hořice, which is an Old Czech diminutive form of hora (i.e. 'mountain').

 Geography

 Hořice is located about 21 km southeast of Jičín and 21 km northwest of Hradec Králové.
 It lies on the border between a hilly landscape of the Jičín Uplands in the north, and a flat landscape of the East Elbe Table in the south.
 The highest point is at 440 m above sea level.
+The Bystřice River flows through the eastern part of Hořice's territory.